kaiaai/micro_ros_arduino_kaia/README.md

 - sets up the library for inclusion into the Arduino Library Manager
 - pre-built for ESP32 only

+## Install a library release using Arduino Library Manager
+- open your Arduino IDE
+- select the Tools -> Manage Libraries menu
+- type `kaia` in the search filter
+- click Install
+Keep in mind that this library is pre-built for ESP32 platform only.
+If you would like to use it with another platform, see instructions below on how to modify and rebuild the library.
+In particular, try omitting `-p esp32` in the `docker run` command.

-## Install a library release by .ZIP download
+## Install a library release by .zip download
 - Navigate to the [release section](https://github.com/kaiaai/micro_ros_arduino_kaia/releases)
 and download the latest `micro_ros_arduino_kaia_prebuilt.zip` release
 - Launch your Arduino IDE, open the Sketch -> Include library -> Add .ZIP Library... menu and